gee-forr/the_profound_kernel/README.md

 # Why

 I'm a grammar nazi.
 Simple as that.
-I at once both intrigued and disgusted with the way the English language is mutating, and this is my admittedly tiny way of fighting back.
+I'm at once both intrigued and disgusted with the way the English language is mutating, and this is my admittedly tiny way of fighting back.

 I also wanted to play around with some interesting patterns and technologies, namely,